ingonyama-zk/icicle/docs/docs/icicle/integrations.md

-# ICICLE integrated provers
+# ICICLE Integrated Provers

-ICICLE has been used by companies and projects such as [Celer Network](https://github.com/celer-network), [Consensys Gnark](https://github.com/Consensys/gnark), [EZKL](https://blog.ezkl.xyz/post/acceleration/), [ZKWASM](https://twitter.com/DelphinusLab/status/1762604988797513915) and others to accelerate their ZK proving pipeline.
+ICICLE has been used by companies and projects such as [Celer Network](https://github.com/celer-network), [Consensys Gnark](https://github.com/Consensys/gnark), [EZKL](https://blog.ezkl.xyz/post/acceleration/), [ZKWASM](https://twitter.com/DelphinusLab/status/1762604988797513915), [Tachyon by Kroma Network](https://blog.kroma.network/icicle-integration-into-tachyon-162b8425f14f), and others to accelerate their ZK proving pipeline.

-Many of these integrations have been a collaboration between Ingonyama and the integrating company.
-We have learned a lot about designing GPU based ZK provers.
+Many of these integrations have been collaborative efforts between Ingonyama and our partners, providing valuable insights into designing GPU-based ZK provers.

-If you're interested in understanding these integrations better or learning how you can use ICICLE to accelerate your existing ZK proving pipeline this is the place for you.
+If you want to dive deeper into these integrations or explore how ICICLE can accelerate your ZK proving pipeline, you’re in the right place.

-## A primer to building your own integrations
+## A Primer to Building Your Own Integrations

 Lets illustrate an ICICLE integration, so you can understand the core API and design overview of ICICLE.

 ![ICICLE architecture](/img/architecture-high-level.png)

-Engineers usually use a cryptographic library to implement their ZK protocols.
-These libraries implement efficient primitives which are used as building blocks for the protocol; ICICLE is such a library.
-The difference is that ICICLE is designed from the start to run on GPUs; the Rust and Golang APIs abstract away all low level CUDA details.
-Our goal was to allow developers with no GPU experience to quickly get started with ICICLE.
+Engineers typically rely on cryptographic libraries to implement ZK protocols, using efficient primitives as building blocks.
+ICICLE is one such library, uniquely designed from the ground up to run on GPUs.
+Its Rust and Golang APIs abstract away the complexities of CUDA, enabling developers with no GPU experience to get started quickly and efficiently.

-A developer may use ICICLE with two main approaches in mind.
+A developer may use ICICLE with two main approaches in mind:

 1. Drop-in replacement approach.
 2. End-to-End GPU replacement approach.

-The first approach for GPU-accelerating your Prover with ICICLE is quick to implement, but it has limitations, such as reduced memory optimization and limited protocol tuning for GPUs.
-It's a solid starting point, but those committed to fully leveraging GPU acceleration should consider a more comprehensive approach.
+The first approach to GPU-accelerating your Prover with ICICLE is quick to implement but comes with limitations, such as reduced memory optimization and limited protocol tuning for GPUs.
+While it’s a strong starting point, those looking to fully harness GPU acceleration should explore more advanced solutions.

-A End-to-End GPU replacement means performing the entire ZK proof on the GPU.
-This approach will reduce latency to a minimum and requires you to change the way you implement the protocol to be more GPU friendly.
-This approach will take full advantage of GPU acceleration.
-Redesigning your prover this way may take more engineering effort but we promise you that its worth it!
+An end-to-end GPU replacement involves performing the entire ZK proof on the GPU.
+This approach minimizes latency, fully leverages GPU acceleration, and requires adapting the protocol to be more GPU-friendly.
+While redesigning your prover this way demands additional engineering effort, the results are well worth it!

-## Using ICICLE integrated provers
+## Using ICICLE Integrated Provers

-Here we cover how a developer can run existing circuits on ICICLE integrated provers.
+This section explains how developers can run existing circuits on ICICLE-integrated provers.

 ### Gnark